OpenRailAssociation/osrd/core/README.md

 ```sh
 -ea -Xmx12g -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=dump.hprof
 ```

+* `-ea` enables assertions (used extensively in the project).
+* `-Xmx12g` increases the allowed RAM usage to 12g (tweak this value for your use)
+* `-XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=dump.hprof` is only relevant for memory use debugging (but never hurts).
+It dumps useful files when hitting the RAM limit.

 Using a specific script (just through `docker compose` CLI and a set of docker-compose files) allows to run a single core worker for all infra on localhost network: